ruibeard/ModuleMap-SVG/README.md

 * Sublime Text - to edit the code
 * Git bash - to publish the code
 * Github/ Github Pages - to host the repo and the page
-* Coffe Machine ( you know why )
+* Coffe Machine

 ## Contribute

 Anyone is welcome to comment or make a pull request.
-The main goal with this is to learn, not to prove *anyone anything* Please feel free to suggest some code improvements or techniques.
+The main goal with this is to learn
+Please feel free to suggest some code improvements or techniques.